 Mindtree Limited ('Mindtree' or 'the Company') together with its subsidiaries, Mindtree Software (Shanghai) Co.
-Ltd, Bluefin Solutions Limited, Bluefin Solutions Inc., Bluefin Solutions Pte Ltd and Bluefin Solutions Sdn Bhd. collectively referred to as 'the Group' is an international Information Technology consulting and implementation Group that delivers business solutions through global software development.
+Ltd, Bluefin Solutions Limited\, Bluefin Solutions Inc., Bluefin Solutions Pte Ltd and Bluefin Solutions Sdn Bhd. collectively referred to as 'the Group' is an international Information Technology consulting and implementation Group that delivers business solutions through global software development.
 The Group is structured into four industry verticals - Retail, CPG and Manufacturing (RCM), Banking, Financial Services and Insurance (BFSI), High Technology and Media (Hi-tech) (erstwhile Technology, Media and Services - TMS) and Travel and Hospitality (TH).
 The Group offers services in the areas of agile, analytics and information management, application development and maintenance, business process management, business technology consulting, cloud, digital business, independent testing, infrastructure management services, mobility, product engineering and SAP services.

 The Company is a public limited company incorporated and domiciled in India and has its registered office at Bengaluru, Karnataka, India and has offices in India, United States of America (USA), United Kingdom, Japan, Singapore, Malaysia, Australia, Germany, Switzerland, Sweden, UAE, Netherlands, Canada, Belgium, France, Ireland, Poland, Mexico and Republic of China.
 The Company has its primary listings on the Bombay Stock Exchange and National Stock Exchange in India.
-The consolidated interim financial statements were authorized for issuance by the Company's Board of Directors on July 17, 2019.
+The Company became a subsidiary of Larsen & Toubro Limited (L&T) with effect from July 2, 2019 (Refer note 34).
+The consolidated interim financial statements were authorized for issuance by the Company's Board of Directors on January 14, 2020.

-Dissolved with effect April 2, 2019.
+\Dissolved with effect April 2, 2019.